wdv4758h/pypy-extradoc/planning/py3.5/milestone-1-progress.rst

 * richard: extended slicing for memory view
 * richard: bytes % args, bytearray % args: PEP 461

-* arigo: look at test failures relaced to os.scandir() or the pathlib module, or the enum module

-* arigo: (py3k issue #2278) add full precision for st_mtime_ns

 Misc stuff not formally in any milestone